Generate YouTube Shorts from Long Videos with the OpusClip API

 60-second hard cap.
 Going over 60 seconds means the video isn't classified as a Short.
 Aim for 55-59 seconds to allow safety margin.

 #Shorts in the description.
 Required for proper classification.
-The OpusClip API will include this automatically; if you customize, don't drop it.
+The OpusClip API includes this automatically; if you customize, don't drop it.

 Vertical 9:16 is non-negotiable.
 Anything other than 9:16 gets letterboxed in the Shorts feed, which kills engagement.